klynn726/calendar/README.md

 # Usage:

 Navigate to the deployed page to use the application.
-Follow the prompts to enter events into your schedule.
+Enter events into your schedule and click save.

 ![First image of site](./develop/images/screenshot-scheduler.png)